Running Before or After Eating: Best Timing for Your Run

 Start running with a plan that works

-Our free Couch to 5K plan includes nutrition tips for every week of training.
+Our free couch to 5K plan plan includes nutrition tips for every week of training.

 What you eat before a run should serve one clear purpose: give you quickly available energy without overloading your digestive system.
 The key is choosing easily digestible carbohydrates that are low in fat and low in fibre.
 Fat and fibre slow gastric emptying and increase the risk of discomfort.